PlaidCloud/website/content/en/docs/setup/production-environment/tools/kops.md

 ### Explore other add-ons

-See the [list of add-ons](/docs/concepts/cluster-administration/addons/) to explore other add-ons, including tools for logging, monitoring, network policy, visualization, and control of your Kubernetes cluster.
+See the [list of add-ons](/docs/concepts/cluster-administration/addons/) to explore other add-ons, including tools for logging, monitoring, network policy, visualization, and control of your PlaidCloud cluster.

 ## Cleanup